HeavyMedl/heavymedl.github.io/src/content/notes/recruiter-notes.md

 ## Describe your current role

+### Opener / general detail

+I'm a front-end engineer on a platform team that supports all product engineering at REI.
+We have a micro-service architecture that uses a customization built on Spring Boot.
+We call our web applications "microsites", and they're built on that architecture.
+On the front end, we're a Vue.js shop, however, we have several React apps that we build and maintain.

+My responsibility on this small team is to work with solution architects to deliver horizontal solutions to our product engineering teams.
+We work closely with many enablement teams across many domains to deliver a unified platform.

+### Finer detail

+- Our team builds and maintains several internal Vue applications
+  - One is the archetypal microsite that is used as a reference
+  - Another is a package discovery tool used by engineers to evaluate metadata.
+It's also used by product managers for reporting.
+- Ensure assets bundled by build tools are consumable by our custom back-end.
+  - **Example**: We maintain several Java libraries that facilitate this.
+- We write CLI tools for scaffolding new applications:
+  - **Example**: Our NPM initializer
+- We write GitLab CI scripts for publishing NPM packages to our internal registry.
+- Perform R&D on emerging front-end technologies.
+We vet them and build proof-of-technologies
+  - **Example**: brought Vite and Vitest to REI.
+- Build tools, plugins, and configurations that are used company-wide.

+#### Ecosystem

+- We use AWS to deploy our micro-services and sites.
+- Akamai is our edge cache layer.
+- We use Akamai NetStorage for our CDN

+## Last project

+- Brought TypeScript to REI: led an initiative to bring TS to REI.
+Converted all our build tools and applications to TS and helped convert other teams' microsites.
+Created the direction necessary for teams to follow.
+- Brought Vite and Vitest to REI, and helped convert various microsites to Vue 3.

+## Proficiencies

+- Lots of expertise in front-end technologies
+  - JavaScript, TypeScript, Node.js, Java, Python, Vue, React
+- Very familiar and comfortable with large distributed systems and eCommerce.

+### Old

 REI is primarily a Vue.js shop, but we have several React applications.

 I'm on a small front-end platform team that's responsible for integrating front-end technologies into our development ecosystem at REI.
 We build Vue and React applications.
 We maintain several critical internal apps built with Vue.js.